TOMOFAST/tomofast-x-q/README.md

 **Select Global Parameters tab**
 ![tomofast dialog tab 2](plugin2.png)
 G. Define compression file directory and project description and other Inversion parameters.
-Check the Estimated Memory Requirements to make sure you run the inversion of a computer with enough memory.
+Check the Estimated Memory Requirements to make sure you run the inversion on a computer with enough memory.
 H. Specify Survey parameters

 **Select Grav/Mag Parameters tab**